 On iOS and macOS devices, Hotspot Shield only lets you split-tunnel websites.
 This means you can choose which sites go outside the VPN tunnel and which sites are routed through the VPN tunnel.

 Overall, Hotspot Shield has good split-tunneling on all OS — it’s intuitive and works as expected.

 Hotspot Shield has a useful and accurate built-in speed test that you can use to quickly determine your VPN speeds and your ISP’s speeds.
 You can use the speed test before connecting to a VPN server to get a baseline of your speeds, and you can also run the speed test while connected to a VPN server to see how much Hotspot Shield decreased your speed.

-In my tests, Hotspot Shield’s speed test results were always about the same as the results of speed tests I conducted using third-party speed test site Ookla.
+In my tests, Hotspot Shield’s speed test results were accurate — they were always about the same as the results of speed tests I conducted using third-party speed test site Ookla.

-I like this feature — it’s more convenient to run speed tests inside the app than on third-party sites — but I wish Hotspot Shield ranked its fastest servers to help you find the fastest server for your location (ExpressVPN’s built-in speed test provides a list of its fastest servers based on your location).
-Also, Hotspot Shield’s speed test is only available on Windows, and I’d like to see it added to other apps (ExpressVPN’s speed test is available on Windows and macOS).
+I like this feature since it’s more convenient to run speed tests inside the app than on third-party sites — but I wish Hotspot Shield ranked its fastest servers to help you find the fastest server for your location.
+Also, Hotspot Shield’s speed test is only available on Windows, and I’d like to see it added to other apps.

 Overall, I like Hotspot Shield’s built-in speed test.
 It’s very accurate, easy to use, and convenient.